OWASP/owasp.github.io/pages/supporters/benefits.md

 ### Early access to Global AppSec Exhibitor/Sponsorship Packages

 Global AppSec Event Sponsorships are usually entirely sold out very quickly.
 You might miss out on your preferred location or desired package.
-The Platinum Corporate Supporter benefit gives early access to the best packages, prime locations, and the best-sized booths!
+The Platinum Corporate Supporter benefit gives early access to the best packages, prime locations, and the best-sized booths, with the most benefits!

 ### Global AppSec Corporate Event Exhibitor/Sponsorship Subsidy